This information is from the Compendium of the Catechism of the Catholic Church.

 - They cannot be bound by any canonical penalty.
 An example is that if they are married, they need to have been married in the Catholic Church or had a dispensation to get married outside the Catholic Church.
 If single, they also cannot be cohabitating.

-Upon registration for Baptism, the parents will be emailed a Godparent Affidavit form (PDF) to distribute to their Godparents.
+Upon registration for Baptism, the parents will be given an Godparent Affidavit form (PDF) to distribute to their Godparents.
 If the Godparents are not active, registered parishioners of St. Mary Magdalene, the form needs to be filled out by their parish representative stating that they meet the above requirements and may serve as a Godparent.
 The form needs to be sealed with a parish seal and the original needs to be mailed or dropped off at the parish office.
-If the Godparents are registered at St. Mary Magdalene, they need to be actively participating in the parish through time, talent or treasure and be Catholics in good standing.
+Godparents who are St. Mary Magdalene parishioners will be provided a form to complete.

 What if I need a proxy?